 At Princeton, the Office of Corporate and Foundation Relations (CFR) and the Office of Research and Project Administration (ORPA) provide guidance and project management services to support schools, departments, centers and institutes with the development of certain large-dollar and center-level initiatives.
 Additionally, ORPA assists faculty by reviewing budgets and proposals and submitting applications for all grant proposals.
 ORPA also provides education on sponsored program management and manages research compliance, including issues that must be resolved prior to proposal submission.
 The CFR team works with faculty and other campus partners to raise funds in support of the University’s education, research, and scholarship mission.
 The team takes a proactive approach to identifying, initiating, and managing relationships.
 That approach recognizes the needs and priorities of corporations and foundations while aligning the strengths of Princeton.
 CFR focuses on large fundraising opportunities.

 The Princeton University Library and Office of Information Technology (OIT) provide resources to help researchers plan, organize, and preserve research data.
 They have collected information on grant proposal requirements, data file formats, and metadata formats into an online guide.
 The guide includes information on using DataSpace, a digital repository available at Princeton, as well as a listing of selected research data repositories by subject area.
 OIT and the Library also make available an online tool (DMPTool) that provides funder-specific guidance for creating data management plans customized for Princeton researchers.
-For additional support, contact the research data management team to request workshops or one-on-one assistance with creating your data management plans.
+For more information and resources, visit the Research Data Management website.

 The vast majority of Princeton scholars who wish to submit research proposals and grant applications are in ranks automatically qualified to serve as principal investigator.
 For individuals who are not in these ranks, the University Research Board provides information about making requests for principal investigator status, which is necessary for proposal submission.